Last updated on 31 July 2025

 Office occupier market

-• We are seeing continued strong demand for serviced and co-working provision from established businesses that wish to lease short-term space, pending a move to longer-term conventional office space once the economic outlook becomes more certain.
+• We are seeing continued strong demand for serviced and co-working provision from established businesses that wish to lease short-term space, pending a move to longer-term conventional office space.
+This trend is being accentuated by the uncertain global economic outlook.

 Industrial occupier market

-• Vacancy rates have been rising over recent quarters, due to a combination of slowing demand and rising supply.
-However, vacancy at the national level now appears to be levelling off, and the supply of high quality, energy efficient new units remains very limited across many key markets.
-This is where demand is focused, particularly as many logistics operators are promoting their ability to maximise their clients’ sustainability credentials within the supply chain.
-Whilst new schemes are coming forward, the overall development pipeline remains restricted, and so the relative shortage of large high-quality units will continue.
+• Demand remains focused on prime, energy-efficient space, particularly as many logistics operators are promoting their ability to maximise their clients’ sustainability credentials within the supply chain.
+Whilst new schemes are coming forward, the overall development pipeline is restricted, with a low number of construction starts in recent quarters.
+The relative shortage of large high-quality units in some markets will therefore continue.

 Transaction volumes